getify/You-Dont-Know-JS/scope & closures/ch3.md

 }
 ```

-The reason why this per-iteration binding is interesting will become clear in Chapter 5.
+The reason why this per-iteration binding is interesting will become clear in Chapter 5 when we discuss closures.

-**Note:** Because `let` declarations attach to arbitrary blocks rather than to the enclosing function's scope (or global), there can be gotchas where existing code has a hidden reliance on function-scoped `var`, and replacing the `var` with `let` may require additional care when refactoring code.
+**Note:** Because `let` declarations attach to arbitrary blocks rather than to the enclosing function's scope (or global), there can be gotchas where existing code has a hidden reliance on function-scoped `var` declarations, and replacing the `var` with `let` may require additional care when refactoring code.

 Consider: